Mario Lopez Net Worth

 Outside of acting, Mario Lopez has experienced considerable success in the world of reality television.
 In 2006, he joined the third season of Dancing with the Stars, partnering with the professional dancer (and his girlfriend) Karina Smirnoff.
 The couple finished in second place.
 In 2010, Mario Lopez also started a reality show with his next girlfriend, Courtney Mazza.
 The show is called Mario Lopez: Saved by the Baby, and it follows the couple as they prepare for their first child.

 In addition to acting and reality television, Mario Lopez has become quite successful as a host.
 As early as 1992 (before Saved by the Bell ended), he was hosting NBC's Name Your Adventure.
 From 1995 to 1996, he hosted Masters of the Maze.
-His next major hosting role came in 2002 when he took the reigns of Pet Star for three years.
+His next major hosting role came in 2002 when he took the reins of Pet Star for three years.
 Many viewers also remember Mario Lopez's role as a host for various Miss America beauty pageants.

-In 2012, he hosted X Factor with Khloe Kardashian.
+In 2012, he hosted X-Factor with Khloe Kardashian.
 That year, he also started hosting his own nationally syndicated radio show.
 Mario Lopez co-hosted The Wendy Williams Show and until 2019, he was the host of Extra before moving instead to Access.
 Today, Mario Lopez hosts MTV's America's Best Dance Crew and Top Pop Group.

 Writing: Mario Lopez wrote a number of books over the course of his career.
 These include 2008's Mario Lopez Knockout Fitness, 2010's Extra Lean, and 2012's Extra Lean Family.
 Extra Lean became a New York Times Bestseller.
 As is evident from the titles of the books, they focus on weight loss and fitness.
 In 2011, Lopez also published a children's book called Mario and Baby Gia.
 The book focuses on his relationship with his daughter.